GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 For best results, define `posix_platform` and omit `threading` from your CONFIG options when building for custom platforms.  `threading` is currently omitted by default.

-For more information about threadsafe callback support, see the Cloud IoT Edge Embedded C Client User Guide: `doc/user_guide.md`.
+For more information about threadsafe callback support, see the Cloud IoT Device SDK User Guide: `doc/user_guide.md`.

 ## Example applications

-Application binaries and source can be found in the directory `examples/`.
+Application binaries and sources can be found in the directory `examples/`.

-These examples use the Embedded C Client to connect to Google Cloud IoT Core service, subscribe to topics, publish data, and receive data.
-They can be built on POSIX by running `make` in the `examples/` directory.
+These examples use the IoT Device SDK to connect to Google Cloud IoT Core service, subscribe to topics, publish data, and receive data, etc.  They main POSIX example can be built by running `make` in the `examples/` directory.

-The source of the examples can help you understand how to initialize and use the C API of the client.
-Consult the comments in the example code, as well as the `readme.md`, `doc/user_guide.md`, and API reference in `doc/doxygen/api`.
+The source of the examples can help you understand how to initialize and use the C API of the IoT Device SDK.
+Consult the comments in the example code, as well as the `readme.md`, `doc/user_guide.md`, and API reference in `doc/doxygen/api` for more information.

 You must pass Cloud IoT Core device credentials over the command line to the examples.
 For more information, execute the example with no arguments and a list of argument options will be returned.

 For more information on generating Cloud IoT Core device credentials, see [Create Public/Private Key Pairs](https://cloud.google.com/iot/docs/how-tos/credentials/keys) in the Cloud IoT Core documentation.